 Some trainings may bring handouts and other physical materials to pass out to participants.
 Others may ask participants to act out what they would do in certain situations.
 These church security training scenarios are helpful because for many learners, physically doing an action cements information in the brain better than reading or listening to someone talk about it.
 For example, many training sessions will have participants act out emergency protocols when an active shooter enters a church building.

-Paid Trainings and Resources
+Best Paid Church Security Trainings and Resources

 - Strategos International offers a variety of training courses that cover all aspects of church security.
 You can choose from topics such as intruder response training, behavior pattern recognition, verbal and physical conflict management resolution, advanced church security, church security boot camp, and more.